Multi-Modal RGB-D Scene Recognition Across Domains: Dataset

+We decided to focus on the Kinect v2 (K) and Xtion (X) to define a 10 class domain adaptation problem with both the camera used as source and target in turn.
+Moreover, due to its limited number of samples, we considered the Realsense (R) images only as target, with K, X, and their combination KX as source.
+Finally, we kept the Kinect v1 (Kv1) out of our current classification setting due to its severe class unbalance, but we will use it as a testbed for modality hallucination (see Section \ref{sec:exper}).
+In all the cases we employ geocentric HHA (Horizontal disparity, Height above ground and Angle with gravity) \cite{gupta2014hha} to encode depth images which has been shown to help in capturing the geometrical properties of depth data.

-Before proceeding further we verify quantitatively that the observed appearance variation among the images of the different cameras causes a domain shift problem.
-We defined a simple experiment focusing on the K and X cameras and organizing their images into 70\%/30\% train/test splits.
-We trained a simple ResNet-18 classification model and we evaluated it both within each camera and across cameras: the results are respectively reported in the first and second row of Table \ref{domain_shift} for each of the two modalities.
+The qualitative tsne \cite{tsne} data analysis in Figure \ref{fig:tsne} shows that the samples from each camera belong to different distributions and tend to occupy a different region of the space.
+This is more evident for the depth modality where the samples from Realsense are well separated from the other domains.
+We also verified quantitatively that the observed appearance variation among the images of the different cameras causes a domain shift problem.
+We defined a simple experiment focusing on the K and X cameras and organizing their images into three 70\%/30\% train/test splits.
+We trained a simple ResNet-18 classification model and we evaluated it both within each camera and across cameras: the average results over the splits are respectively reported in the first and second row of Table \ref{domain_shift} for each of the two modalities.
 The drop in performance (summarized in the last row) clearly demonstrates the existence of a significant domain shift.

-\section{METHOD}
+Moreover, the confusion matrices of the K$\rightarrow$X case show how the domain shift affects the per-class recognition accuracy.

+\section{Method}